-Sharing staff equipment/resources increases the risk of the virus spreading H/M Staff to avoid sharing work equipment or they should clear before they use it.
-Clear desk policy will be robustly applied to enable effectiv cleaning Cleaning wipes available on each desk to clean desks and equipment as needed before and after use and throughout day.
+Sharing staff equipment/resources increases the risk of the virus spreading H/M Staff to avoid sharing work equipment or they should clean before they use it.
+Clear desk policy will be robustly applied to enable effective cleaning Cleaning wipes available on each desk to clean desks and equipment as needed before and after use and throughout the day.
 Enhanced cleaning regime - including desks every night.
-Desks to be located or will be taped off so that available de will be 2 metres apart.
-Desks, shared computers, and photocopiers should be cle before use, including the new keyboards and mice installer the PPA room.
+Desks to be located or will be taped off so that available desks will be 2 metres apart.
+Desks, shared computers, and photocopiers should be cleane before use, including the new keyboards and mice installed in the PPA room.
 Surfaces should remain clutter free to ensure they can be cleaned easily before and after use.
 Staff informed that no resources or photocopying should be left on surfaces.
-Staff to bring in their own cutlery, plates, flasks, water bottl etc where possible.
-Limit the use of shared equipment (w clean before use) and have cleaning products available.
-Staff to refrain from bringing anything in that could be shar with others e.g. cake.
-Food should not be consumed in the PPA room at any time in the staff room or additional staff spaces allocated for bre and lunch times.
-Create an additional space for staff (moonstone learning zi Staff are encouraged to use the adult toilets nearest to the bubble only, to minimise risk of spreading the virus.
+Staff not to share pens and to have their own stationary which is frequently used.
+Staff to bring in their own cutlery, plates, flasks, water bottles etc where possible.
+Limit the use of shared equipment (with e.g.dishwasher, use of a fridge.
+Label areas/equipment (with s d e.g.dishwasher, use of a fridge.
+Label areas/equipment (with clean before use) and have cleaning products available.
+Staff to refrain from bringing anything in that could be shared with others e.g. cake.
+Tea, coffee, milk to be easily accessible for staff, to avoid staff having to open cupboards etc Food should not be consumed in the PPA room at any time buin the staff room or additional staff spaces allocated for break and lunch times.
+Create an additional space for staff (moonstone learning zone) ıt Staff are encouraged to use the adult toilets nearest to their bubble only, to minimise risk of spreading the virus.
 Social distancing should be observed.
-This may mean waiting ou the toilets if another member of staff is already using them ve d tt the esks eaned ed in o hich tles with red staff e but eak zone). eir l utside --- --- -- --
+This may mean waiting outsid the toilets if another member of staff is already using them.
+Visitors to not be given lanyards.
+To be given visitor stickers instead to limit sharing this. e